naglissul/sci-dict-lt/README.md

 HAPPY CODING! :))

 Small comment:
-If access is denied when running bash script, run this command:
+If access is denied when running bash script, try running this command:
 ```
-chmod +x ./bin/prod_deploy.sh
+chmod +x deploy
 ```
 ## Future ideas

 There could be admin and user accounts.
 And a database.
 And categories.
 And voting.

-## Bugs
-Redeploy is still problematic